AadiVerma/Talentify/README.md

    ```
 5. Open a Pull Request and describe your changes in detail.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-For any questions or support, feel free to contact us at [support@talentify.com](mailto:support@talentify.com).
+For any questions or support, feel free to contact us at [adityakaplish11@gmail.com](adityakaplish11@gmail.com).